ubirch/ubirch-testkit/README.md

       "data": "<URL of data service>"
     }
     ```
-* Upload the code to the board again and you're good to go.
+* Upload the file to the board again and you're good to go.